 Asymptotic Theory in R: Consistency, Asymptotic Normality & Delta Method

-Asymptotic theory studies how estimators behave as the sample size grows.
-Three results do almost all the work in applied statistics: consistency (the estimator converges to the truth), asymptotic normality (it does so on a Gaussian scale after multiplying by $\sqrt{n}$), and the delta method (smooth transformations of asymptotically normal estimators are themselves asymptotically normal).
-This tutorial shows what each of them means by simulating all three in R.
+Asymptotic theory studies how estimators behave when the sample size grows.
+Three results do almost all the work: consistency (the estimator settles on the truth), asymptotic normality (its sampling distribution becomes Gaussian on a √n scale), and the delta method (smooth transformations of asymptotically normal estimators are themselves asymptotically normal).
+This post shows what each of them means by simulating them in R.

 What does it mean for an estimator to have good asymptotic behavior?

-Large-sample guarantees let you trust a formula that would be hopeless to verify on one small sample.
-Instead of asking how good is my estimator at this sample size, asymptotic theory asks what happens as n grows without bound.
-We'll start with the most visible guarantee, consistency, and watch it in action by drawing samples of increasing size from a Normal distribution with known mean.
+Large-sample guarantees let you trust a formula that would be hopeless to verify on a single small sample.
+Instead of asking how good is my estimator right now, asymptotic theory asks what happens as n grows.
+We start with the most visible guarantee, consistency, and watch it in action by drawing samples of increasing size from a known Normal distribution.

 Where: